Best Of, Itinerary, Japan, Kanto

 Taking the Lake Ashi cruise on a pirate ship is one of the must-do things in Hakone.
 The cruise takes about 25 minutes from Togendai to Hakonemachi-ko, and it’s definitely the more scenic way to go.
 You’ll also see some red torii gates in the water along the way!

-Hakone Lake Ashi
+Hakone Travel Guide - Pirate Ships at Lake Ashi

 Ticket Price: 1,200 yen per person

-💡 Lake Ashi cruise is free if you have Hakone Free Pass.
+💡 Tip: Lake Ashi cruise is free if you have Hakone Free Pass.
 You’ll want to take the pirate ship for the free ride.

 5. Hakone Shrine and Heiwa no Torii (Torii of Peace)